MarvinJamesReyes/basic_app/models/config/README.md

 ## Model Configs
-Used to define model fields, table and entity information
+Files used to describe model fields, table and entity information

 ### Fields
 Fields are defined by a name and a field type